ClemensElflein/open_mower_ros/README.md

-# MOWGLI Changes compared to OM

-* More debug statements
-* pause() is in reality abort() so it and its related functions have been renamed
-* the new (real) pause() will interrupt an ongoing MBF mow path
-* while in Mowing Behaviour - HOME will abort, then go to the Docking Behaviour, START will continue a manually pause, S1 will pause a mow path

-# TODO

-* use async functions only for navigation

 # ROS Workspace
 This folder is the ROS workspace, which should be used to build the OpenMower ROS software.
 This repository contains the ROS package for controlling the OpenMower.